Structyl Specification

 The following are explicitly out of scope for v1.0:

-- Complex documentation generation (PDF, websites)
+- Full documentation generation (PDF, websites from source)

 - Plugin system for custom languages